Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable6.md

 ## PCB Schematic (P)
 Review the lecture slides for starting points on working with Eagle/Altium.
 Start getting familiar with the software this week, and begin the circuit schematic by adding the circuitry your team used to create the Negative Voltage and ADC.
-- PDF output of schmatics for ADC and Negative Voltage.
+- PDF output of schematics for ADC and Negative Voltage.
 These are two separate files.
 - We don't expect these to be complete/finished designs.
 This is a (P) checkpoint.
 Whatever you have for the Negative Voltage Simulation and ADC for this checkpoint should be represented by a schematic (not layout).

 ## Negative Voltage Simulation (P)